Updated May 2020

 Once on the court records website, search the potential tenants’ name to find out if they have any eviction records in their past.

-You will want to be sure that you are thorough and check more than just the main name that they gave you on their application.
+You will want to be sure that you are thorough and check more than just the main name they gave you on their application.
 In addition to their currently used name, check the following names:

 - Birth name